Raythonic/watiba/README.md

 The promise object is passed to the resolver in variable _promise_.
 The outer code can check its state with a call to _resolved()_ on the *returned* promise object.
 Output from the command is found in _promise.output_

+The resolver must return True to set the promise to resolved, or False to leave it unresolved.

 Spawn with promise example:
 ```
 my_promise = spawn `tar -zcvf tarball.tar.gz /tmp`: